rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

       - look for ways to innovate in the delivery of this function, making it more a competitive advantage for us (moving the bubble up),
       - etc.

-4. The "Shark Food" function (Quadrant I) is important to use, yet we're using a relatively commodity supplier.
+4. The "Shark Food" function (Quadrant I) is important to us, yet we're using a relatively commodity supplier.
 This might be OK, but it's probably worth a look.
 We might:
       - try to find a cheaper supplier (making the bubble even smaller), or
       - look for a supplier that we can form a long term partnership with (making the bubble "redder"), or
       - try to find a way to make our organization less dependent upon the supply of this function (moving the bubble to the left), or